SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 ![Interactively run](img/4-9-interactively-run.png)

 Prophecy makes interactively testing the models incredibly easy!
 Simply click on the **(1) Play** button on any of the Gems and the model with all of it’s upstream dependencies will be executed.
 Once the model runs, the **(2) Result** icon appears.
 Click the Result icon to view a **(3) Sample** set of records.

+We can see our visual model here in Prophecy’s visual view.
+Don’t forget all this logic is translated to high quality, open source SQL code.
+You can view the code by clicking the code button at the top of the screen.
+A SQL model is really just a series of SQL statements that define a table or view.
+This is the code a lead engineer would write, on a good day, using all the best practices.

+If you’re a SQL writer, maybe you want to change the SQL code?
+Let’s add some new logic here in the code view.
+We are adding a filter statement.
+Toggle to the visual view and we can see there’s a new filter Gem.
+As you can see the changes in the code view are reflected in the visual view, and vice versa.
+Let’s remove the filter statement and restore our model to simply use a select \* from the Aggregate Gem.

+We did a lot in this section - we started development by checking out a Git branch, connecting to Databricks using a Fabric, defining Datasources, and developing our first Model depicted here.

 ## 5. Orchestrate and Deploy